viewpointusa/featherweight/kernel/README.md

 #### Build process
   1. From an SSH command-line session, navigate to your home directory: `cd ~`
-  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/viewpointusa/featherweight.git`
+  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --branch feature/ftw-jansson --recursive https://github.com/viewpointusa/featherweight.git`
   1. Enter the root of the repository: `cd featherweight`
-  1. Checkout this branch: `git checkout -b feature/ftw-jansson origin/feature/ftw-jansson`
   1. Create a build directory: `mkdir build`
   1. Enter this new build directory: `cd build`
   1. Invoke build system generation: `cmake -DFTW_LVIDE_PATH="../.ci" ../kernel`